ajstanley/rdm_tus/README.md

 ## About TUS
+This is the Canarie fork of the TUS module, which works with external file systems.

-This is the Drupal 8 integration for [tus-php](https://github.com/ankitpokhrel/tus-php).
+This is a Drupal 8 integration for [tus-php](https://github.com/ankitpokhrel/tus-php).

 ###How to install:
-1. Download & enable this module via composer
+1. Download & enable this module.
+2. Install vendor package with `composer require ankitpokhrel/tus-php`
 2. Ensure these headers in your CORS services.yml settings:
 'upload-checksum', 'upload-concat', 'upload-key', 'upload-length', 'upload-metadata', 'upload-offset', 'location',